 iPage Money Back Guarantee / Cancellation Policy

-The refund policy is quite standard.
+The 30 day money back guarantee policy is quite standard.
 A non-refundable domain fee of $15 will be deducted from any refunds if you obtained a domain through the host.
 The guarantee only applies to web hosting services, not additional bolt-ons.

 iPage prides itself on being flexible and easy to use.
 However, the information on the website is slimmed down to such an extent that finding any solid facts was actually quite difficult.